Blockstream/satellite/doc/tbs.md

 At this point, if your antenna is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
 Please follow the [instructions for Bitcoin Satellite configuration](bitcoin.md).
-If your antenna is not pointed yet, refer to the [antenna alignment guide](antenna-pointing.md).a
+If your antenna is not pointed yet, refer to the [antenna alignment guide](antenna-pointing.md).

 ## Further Information

 ### Docker

-There is a Docker image available in this repository for running the Linux USB receiver host on a container.
-Please refer to instructions in the [Docker guide](../docker/README.md).
+A Docker image is available for running the Linux USB receiver host on a container.
+Please refer to the instructions in the [Docker guide](../docker/README.md).

 ### Useful Resources